 In this case, the insurer starts its investigation on the cause of death, and they will provide or seek evidence, including:

-According to the state laws, the family might contest negative findings during the claimed contestability period with legal action.
+According to state laws, the family might contest negative findings with legal action during the claimed contestability period.

 These agents may argue fraud, deceit, and misrepresentation to avoid making policy payouts.
 It can be very devastating for the surviving family.

 A beneficiary must receive sound legal advice from lawyers who can help against the insurance company.
 Let our experienced attorneys help you get the same death benefit even if it was an individual life insurance policy from the life insurers.